Skip to Main Navigation

 In today’s rapidly changing economy, simply attending school is not enough.
 To succeed at work and in life, students must develop foundational knowledge and skills through core subjects like language, mathematics, and science—and they must also learn how to solve problems, communicate effectively, and work in teams.
 This is essential to develop human capital and dynamic, successful societies.

-While access to schooling has experienced a dramatic increase around the world in recent decades, there remains a “learning crisis.”
+While access to schooling has experienced a dramatic increase around the world in recent decades, there remains a “learning crisis” that has been aggravated by the COVID-19 pandemic resulting in increases in learning poverty.
 Indeed, over half of the world’s children cannot read a short story by the age of 10, making them ill equipped for success in the changing world of work.
 In many countries, learning outcomes are not measured at all.
-Students, families, governments, and teachers cannot make decisions about how to improve education without adequate information on learning outcomes.
-Moreover, progress on the World Bank’s new Learning Target of halving the share of children who are unable to read can only be tracked if countries commit to systematic measurement of learning outcomes.
+Students, families, governments, and teachers cannot make decisions about how to improve education without adequate, updated information on learning outcomes.
+Moreover, progress on the World Bank’s effort to decrease learning poverty can only be tracked if countries commit to systematic measurement of learning outcomes and strengthening their assessment systems.

-o International large-scale assessments (such as the Program for International Student Assessment (PISA) and the Trends in International Mathematics and Science Study (TIMSS)) provide information on the performance of the education system relative to other countries, also at a specific grade and/or age level.
+- International large-scale assessments (such as the Program for International Student Assessment (PISA) and the Trends in International Mathematics and Science Study (TIMSS) provide information on the performance of the education system relative to other countries, also at a specific grade and/or age level.

 Strategy